 By reducing the amount of standing water on the garment’s outer, the breathability of the fabric is maintained and it remains light and comfortable to wear.

 After prolonged use you may find that the DWR’s performance begins to diminish.
 This can be refreshed by applying a DWR treatment after washing.
-For full instructions see our care section.

 Creating a waterproof fabric is one thing, but making sure it can stand up to the frankly ridiculous things our athletes and customers get up to is another challenge entirely.